Emily Ducote: Invicta FC Strawweight Champion

 Ducote faced UFC veteran Danielle Taylor for the vacant Invicta FC Strawweight Championship at Invicta FC 44: A New Era on August 27, 2021.
 Her bout with Taylor headlined the first pay-per-view in Invicta FC history.
 Ducote won the fight by a first-round knockout.
 She first stopped Taylor in her tracks with a right straight, before flooring her with a head kick.

 In her first title defence, Ducote faced Alesha Zappitella on May 11, 2022 at Invicta FC 47.
 She won the bout after doctor's stopped the bout after the second round due to a cut on Alesha's eyelid.

 Ultimate Fighting Championship

 In June 2022, Ducote signed with the UFC.

 Ducote made her promotional debut, replacing Brianna Fortino, against Jessica Penne on July 16, 2022 at UFC on ABC 3.
 She won the fight via unanimous decision.

 Ducote faced Angela Hill on December 3, 2022 at UFC on ESPN 42.
 She lost the bout via unanimous decision.

-Ducote is scheduled to face Polyana Viana on April 29, 2023, at UFC Fight Night 223.
+Ducote was scheduled to face Polyana Viana on April 29, 2023, at UFC on ESPN 45.
+However, the bout was rescheduled for UFC Fight Night 223 on May 20, 2023.
+In turn, Viana withdrew from the bout due to undisclosed reason and was replaced by former LFA Women's Strawweight Champion Lupita Godinez at a catchweight of 120 pounds.
+She lost the fight via unanimous decision.

+Ducote faced Ashley Yoder on October 14, 2023 at UFC Fight Night 230.
+She won the fight via unanimous decision.

+Ducote faced Vanessa Demopoulos on May 18, 2024, at UFC Fight Night 241.
+She lost the fight by split decision.

+On July 30, 2024, it was reported that Ducote was removed from the UFC roster.

+Post-UFC Career

+Ducote made her return to Invicta in the main event of Invicta FC 58 against Yulia Ostroverkhova on November 6, 2024.
+She would win the fight via submission in the second round with an armbar.